cmkuo12/itp405-assignment4/README.md

 # ITP 405 Assignment 4
-1. Primary Goal: To facilitate the exchange of secondhand textbooks within a university campus, avoiding shipping costs
+1. Primary Goal: To facilitate the direct exchange of secondhand textbooks within a university campus, avoiding shipping costs
 2. Primary Audience: University students who want to buy and sell used textbooks for their classes
 3. CRUD Operations:
     - Create: